Tushar Gupta

 Effective collaboration between research and design

-Discussed collaboration between researchers and designers, translating insights into decisions.
+Discussed collaboration between researchers and designers, and translating insights into decisions.

 Workshop · Live Demo